Hjufaili/Inventory-Management-System/README.md

 - Perform soft delete (mark inactive instead of removing)
 - Validate all important fields
 - Persist data using a relational database
-- Maintain clean separation of Controller, Service, Repository, and DTO layers
+- Maintain clean separation of Controller, Service, and Repository

 ---